Have you ever heard the word "Hatsumode" or tried it in Japan before?

 New Year’s Resolution

+What we do there?
 This is the most important thing for Japanese people.
-We decide our New Year's resolution in front of main shrine, throw the coin into wooden box and then pray to make those come true.
+We pray for New Year's luck in front of main inner shrine.
+People throw the coin except for 10 yen into wooden box and then pray.

 It's not so religious action but a New Year's ceremony for us.
 So if you visit the shrine/temple during Oshogatsu season, why don't you try this?